Depresln/project6/README.md

 1. Get the project by downloading it as a ZIP on <https://github.com/Depresln/project6>

-2. For FTP management use those logs:  Host: ftp.cluster020.hosting.ovh.net  Id: nicolasdht  PW: JUCmfPtvbBKr  Port: 21
+2. For FTP management use those logs:  Host: ftp.cluster020.hosting.ovh.net  Id: nicolasdht  PW: Bonjour123  Port: 21

 3. For local use, load the files with your IDE and access it with the command line "php bin/console server:run".
 Don't forget to download the database set and add it on localhost phpMyAdmin.